-Radiotherapy destroys the DNA inside cancer cells to prevent them from reproducing, by using high-energy beams (x-rays) or radiation inside your body.
+Radiotherapy destroys the DNA inside cancer cells to prevent them from reproducing, by using high-energy beams (X-Rays) or radiation.

 - External beam radiotherapy: x-rays given from outside your body, using a radiotherapy machine.